 - What are the next steps in treatment?

-- What medicines does he or she need to take?
+- What medicines does they need to take?

 - How do I give those medicines?